Supporting and applying research in the NHS

 - Better manage excess treatment costs

-- Eliminate delays and further improve commercial clinical research and set up and reporting
+- Eliminate delays and further improve commercial contract research and set up and reporting